-Christa Joo Hyn D'Angelo is an American artist based in Berlin.
-She was born in 1983 in Busan South Korea and raised in NYC.
-D'Angelo attended the Maryland Institute College of Art and studied under TJ Demos and later The Academy of Fine Arts in Cracow Poland.
+Christa Joo Hyun D'Angelo is an American artist based in Berlin.
+She studied under TJ Demos at The Maryland Institute College of Art and later The Academy of Fine Arts in Krakow Poland.

-The core of her artistic work and research confronts fear, vulnerability, and what is thus, invisible.
-By challenging ideas about what is normal, new imaginations are forged in order to understand the delicate complexities of race, relationships, labor, isolation and class through intimate narratives and absurd juxtapositions that seek to uncover the unseen ways in which marginalization and fear effect our desire to belong.
-Through video, neon, sculpture, installation and collage she seeks to redefine what is normal while embracing difference as a source of inspiration and empowerment in order to discover new means of acceptance and ultimately, healing.
+The core of D'Angelo's work confronts fear, vulnerability and what is thus invisible through video, neon, installation, and sculpture.
+Drawing on personal narratives, experience, and memory, she navigates lewd behaviors and precarious conditions and attempts to redefine what is normal while embracing difference as a source of inspiration and empowerment in order to discover new means of acceptance and ultimately, healing.

 Her works have been exhibited at The Screen City Biennial, Halle14, Kunstmuseum Wolfsburg, Armory Artfair, Hua International, Villa Merkel and The Goethe Institut.
 She has received grants from Der Bundesverband Bildender Künstlerinnen und Künstler, Mentoring Artists for Women’s Art Winnipeg, and The Berlin Senate Department for Culture and Europe.